Texas A&M University Corps of Cadets: Texas Aggie Corps of Cadets Association

+The Corps of Cadets Association is the official fundraising organization for the Texas A&M Corps of Cadets.
+A membership-based 501(c)(3) non-profit corporation, the CCA serves as one of Texas A&M University's designated five pillars of giving and is the number one source of private funding for Corps programs and events.
+The CCA helps recruit and retain cadets by funding over fifty programs, special units, and events that crosscut the Corps as a whole.
+In addition to supporting the Corps, member benefits include the Association’s celebrated quarterly publication, The Guidon, monthly e-newsletters, and access to exclusive web-based products.

-The Corps of Cadets Association is designed to provide funds to maintain its programs.
-The Ross Volunteer Association, and the Fish Drill Team Association.
-The Corps Recruiting Program was established in 1988 by order of Major General Thomas Darling as the first organized and professional recruiting for the Corps.
+The Corps of Cadets Association was chartered on April 21, 1993 as a 501 (c)(3) non-profit corporation in the State of Texas.
+The Corps Recruiting Program, established in 1988 by order of Commandant Major General Thomas Darling was the first organized and professional recruiting for the Corps.
 Four years later, funds were raised to create the Corps Leadership Outreach Program which would support for the program.
-On 21 April 1993, the CLO was converted to the Corps of Cadets Association (CCA), receiving its state charter from the State of Texas and being established as a non-profit organization in 1995.
+These organizations led to the founding of the Corps of Cadets Association, which assumed those functions in its charter.

 Texas Aggie Band Association (TABA)

 The Texas Aggie Band Association was formed in the 1970s for the primary purpose of supporting the FTAB with private money.
 It is a 501(c)(3) non-profit organization, membership-based and led by volunteers.
 Intensely focused on supporting the Band, the TABA funds Texas A&M Foundation scholarships for bandsmen, sponsors certain Band-unique events, and provides direct financial aid to the Office of the Director of Bands.

 In the past year the TABA has funded: $120,000 endowment for Bugles & Banners, almost $40k in scholarships, tutoring, band sweaters, senior awards, & dinner, fish practice t-shirts & travel polos, BQ Ball, drum major's brass plating, and more.